Hosting and bandwidth provided by MacAce.net.

 OWC provides an exact video covering the slotless "Mid-2011" (Macmini5,1, Macmini5,2, Macmini5,3), and "Late 2012" (Macmini6,1, Macmini6,2) models, too:

-Mac mini RAM Purchase & Professional Installation Options
+Mac mini RAM Purchase Options

 In the US (and many other countries), site sponsor Other World Computing sells memory compatible with all of the Mac mini models and provides a professional upgrade service for the Mac mini, too.
-Mission Repair also provides an upgrade service by mail with a 24-hour turnaround time.

 Also see:

-<< Aluminum "Unibody" Mac mini Q&A (Main)
+<< Aluminum "Unibody" Mac mini Q&A (Main) | All Mac Q&As

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.